“Bad libraries build collections, good libraries build services, great libraries build communities.”- R. David Lankes (An American Author)

 The process of making a network request and establishing a connection is quite a complex task, requiring you to create a URL connection, assure the compatibility of the data type of input stream, and then execute it by covering it in the AsyncTask.
 The main issue with this process is fetching data from the network, which becomes harder with the increase in the quantity, like in the case of APIs.

 Retrofit, an android library for networking, simplifies this process, mapping the Application Programming Interface to the REST Client.
 The tagline of Retrofit – “ a type-safe REST client for Android and Java”, tells about the entire functionality of the library.
-Retrofit is an open-source Android library, which eases the structured data transaction with the help of REST-based web services.
+Retrofit is an open-source Android library, which eases structured data transactions with the help of REST-based web services.
 It also assures the type safety of the transaction by validating it during the compilation.

-Picasso, a product of Square, is a robust and one of the most popular Android libraries that allows you to download and store the images at utter ease.
+Picasso, a product of Square, is a robust and one of the most popular Android libraries that allows you to download and store images at utter ease.
 Images prove to be the easier and most effective way of conveying your message, making it comprehensible in the blink of an eye.

-Picasso, simple yet a powerful library, is packed with a lot of amazing features, taking the image handling in Android to another level.
+Picasso, a simple yet powerful library, is packed with a lot of amazing features, taking the image handling in Android to another level.
 Let’s check out the highlights of Picasso-

-- Picasso empowers you to remodel the images to a smaller size or any other custom requirement, without compromising with the quality.
+- Picasso empowers you to remodel the images to a smaller size or any other custom requirement, without compromising the quality.